 Child poverty statistics and facts

-There are currently 3.6 million children living in poverty in the UK .
-That’s almost a third of all children.
-1.6 million of these children live in severe poverty .
-In the UK 58% of children living in poverty are in a family where someone works .
+There are currently 3.7 million children living in poverty in the UK.
+That’s over a quarter of all children.
+1.7 million of these children are living in severe poverty. .
+In the UK 63% of children living in poverty are in a family where someone works.

 These child poverty statistics and facts will help to give you an idea of the scale of child poverty in the UK and the affect it can have on: